Adonxs: Dancing, modeling, acting

 Apart from his music career, Adonxs is a professional dancer specializing in street dance, lyrical jazz, Latin dance.
 He is a five-time Slovak Champion in the IDO street dance disciplines, both in junior and adult categories.
-He was a member of the RDS Company, performed with the likes of Robbie Williams, Nicole Scherzinger or Leona Lewis, and trained with renowned choreographers including Keone Madrid, Camillo Lauricella and Ian Eastwood.
+He was a member of the RDS Company, performed with the likes of Robbie Williams, Nicole Scherzinger or Leona Lewis, and trained with choreographers including Keone Madrid, Camillo Lauricella and Ian Eastwood.

 Adonxs began modeling professionally at age 16.
 As a runway model, he walked for Alexander McQueen in Milan, as well as in London Fashion Week, and has been featured in campaigns for fashion designers that reject gender stereotypes of masculinity and femininity.
 He has garnered attention for supporting upcycling and sustainability.
-In 2022, he has become the face of Adidas Originals, and teamed up with Dsquared2 in Czechia.
+In 2022, he has become the face of Adidas Originals in Czechia.
 In August 2022, Adonxs hosted the 2022 Elite Model Look World Final.

 He stars in the music video for "Euphoria" by NobodyListen, and also appears in the video for "The Riddle" by French singer Silly Boy Blue and in "24/7" by German artist MELINA.
 He plays the role of Bobby, one of the Kit Kat Club boys, in Joe Masteroff's jazz musical Cabaret, and the role of a heron in BURKICOM's Island! that reflects on environmental issues.

-In November 2022, he finished in second place in the Slovak edition of Tu Cara Me Suena.
+In November 2022, he finished second in the Slovak version of Your Face Sounds Familiar.